Desperate Journey: Plot

-Assigned to bomb a critical German railway junction at Schneidemühl, Flight Lt.
-Terrence Forbes presses home an attack at low altitude, and his bomber is shot down near the former Polish border.
-The five survivors—Forbes, American Flying Officer Johnny Hammond, Flight Sgt.
-Kirk Edwards, Flying Officer Jed Forrest, and the injured Flight Sgt.
-Lloyd Hollis—are quickly captured by the Germans.
+During World War II, British Squadron Leader Lane-Ferris is badly wounded when a German interceptor attacks his bomber en route to a German railway junction at Schneidemühl.
+Flight Lt.
+Terrence Forbes assumes command and carries out the mission.
+The bombing is on target but the plane is shot down and crashes near the former Polish border.
+Lane-Ferris dies soon after, and the five surviving crewmen—Forbes, American Flying Officer Johnny Hammond, Flight Sgt.
+Kirk Edwards, Flying Officer Jed Forrest, and Flight Sgt.
+Lloyd Hollis—are captured by the Germans.

-Interviewed by Major Otto Baumeister, Hammond creates a distraction by pretending to explain their bomber's technology in technobabble double-talk; then he suddenly knocks the major unconscious.
-Forbes then subdues the other soldiers and the group searches the major's office.
-They find papers showing a hidden Messerschmitt aircraft factory, and determine to get them to England.
-Setting out on their dangerous trip across enemy territory, they attack a patrol to obtain German uniforms, then sneak onto a hospital train heading for Berlin.
-Conveniently, Reichsmarschall Göring's private car is in the train, being transported for maintenance; they hide in the empty car, helping themselves to luxuries.
-Just before reaching Berlin, they are found in the car and thrown off the train; but this enables them to avoid Baumeister, who has traveled by air to overtake it.
+Interrogated by Major Otto Baumeister, Hammond creates a distraction by explaining the bomber's design in technobabble before knocking the major unconscious.
+The airmen subdue the guards and search the major's office.
+They find documents describing the locations of six hidden Messerschmitt aircraft factories and resolve to get this intelligence back to England.
+Setting out on their desperate journey across enemy territory, they attack a patrol to obtain German uniforms and sneak onto a hospital train heading for Berlin.
+Reichsmarschall Göring's private car is at the end of the train, being transported for maintenance, and they hide in the empty car.
+They leave the train shortly before Berlin, where Baumeister is waiting for them, having travelled ahead by airplane.

-They hide in an abandoned Berlin building, but while scouting for food, they see an important chemical plant and decide to sabotage it so they will do some damage to the enemy even if they cannot get the documents to England.
-As they are getting away, there is a gun battle and Hollis is wounded again.
-They happen on a member of the underground, Kaethe Brahms, who takes them to a doctor, but Hollis dies.
-Brahms advises the crew to cross the country to Münster, where her parents are also resistance members and can help them escape Germany.
+The crew take refuge in an abandoned building.
+While scouting for food, Forbes sees a chemical plant and decides to sabotage it.
+As the men flee the burning factory there is a gunfight and Hollis is wounded.
+With the help of a member of the underground, Kaethe Brahms, they see a doctor, but Hollis dies during surgery.
+Kaethe advises the crew to go to her hometown of Münster, where her parents will help them escape Germany.

-With Baumeister on their trail, the men reach the Brahms house, but it is a trap: Kaethe's parents have been captured and Gestapo members are impersonating them.
-When Kaethe arrives, the ruse is exposed.
-The crew members manage to escape over the roofs, but Edwards is shot and falls to his death.
-Kaethe rejects an offer to accompany the men to England; the underground has more work to do.
-The others steal Baumeister's car and cross into the German-occupied Netherlands as he pursues in another car.
+The men reach the Brahms house, but it is a trap: Kaethe's parents have been arrested and Gestapo agents have taken their place.
+The ruse is exposed when Kaethe arrives, but the police are already on their way.
+As the airmen and Kaethe escape across the rooftops, Edwards is shot and falls to his death.
+Forbes invites Kaethe to England, but she chooses to stay and keep working with the underground.
+The men cross into the German-occupied Netherlands in a stolen car, with Baumeister and his troops in pursuit.

-Finally they run out of petrol, but when they see a petrol tanker stop nearby, they find a captured British Hudson bomber, concealed there, that is being prepared for an attack on England.
-They overpower the flight crew and steal it, but Forrest is shot.
-They use the airplane's guns to blast their way past the soldiers on the ground, killing many of them, including Baumeister.
-After takeoff, on their way to the English Channel, Hammond releases the bomb aboard, destroying a German base.
-As they reach safety, Forbes and Hammond learn that Forrest will recover from his wounds.
+The airmen elude Baumeister but run out of petrol.
+A passing fuel truck leads them to a captured British Hudson bomber that is being prepared for a sneak attack on England.
+As they overpower the flight crew to steal it, Forrest is shot, but not mortally.
+With the airplane's guns they hold the Germans at bay, killing Baumeister.
+Once airborne, they bomb a German gun battery on their way home.